breachintelligence/otter-registry/README.md

 Generate a test suite using any free and easy to use lanaguage or framework that

-* validates expected behavior of each endpoint
+* validates expected behavior of each resource endpoint
 * ensure CRUD operations against each resource work as expected

 ## Resources